IABTechLab/uid2docs/docs/guides/integration-mobile-client-server.md

 ## Overview

-UID2 provides a mobile SDK for Android and iOS with the following features: (**GWH__SW are we now going to have a combo mobile SDK?
-If we still have two I'll fix the wording.**)
+UID2 provides mobile SDKs for Android and iOS.
+Each SDK has the following features:

-- Takes in a UID2 Identity (including a UID2 token) and persisting it in local file storage
+- Takes in a UID2 Identity (including a UID2 token) and persists it in local file storage.
-- Automatic refreshing of UID2 tokens
+- Automatically refreshes UID2 tokens. (**GWH__SW: curious... how often?
+Do the SDKs take our own advice of refreshing every hour?
+We don't need to say this, but we could, and even if we don't I'd like to know if we take our own advice.**)

 You'll need to complete the following steps: